Date: April 28-29, 2022

-The 2020 Pension Research Council/Boettner Symposium on Managing Longevity Risk: New Public/Private Perspectives discusses what rising longevity means for our future, how people perceive longevity risk, and the economics and psychology of working longer.
-Case studies focus on partnerships between public and private sector firms in the aging economy, including new products for plan sponsors, benefits specialists, actuaries, academics, regulators, and plan participants.
-Our May 7-8, 2020 Wharton conference is by invitation only.
+The 2020 Pension Research Council/Boettner Online Symposium on Managing Longevity Risk: New Roles for Public/Private Engagement discusses what rising longevity means for our future, how people perceive longevity risk, and the economics and psychology of working longer.
+Our May 7, 2020 Wharton online conference is by invitation only.

 4th Annual INPARR Conference: